Literary-Insights/blog/src/content/blog/The New Geography of Jobs - Enrico Moretti.txt-1.md

 ---
-title: DEEP SUMMARY - The New Geography of Jobs - Enrico Moretti
+title: The New Geography of Jobs - Enrico Moretti
-slug: deep-summary-the-new-geography-of-jobs-enrico-moretti
+slug: the-new-geography-of-jobs-enrico-moretti
 tags:
   - book-summary
 excerpt: ""